1 Week in Mauritius: Ultimate 6, 7 or 8-Day Itinerary

 Le Morne Beach

-Day 6: Grand Bassin and Chamarel
+Day 6: Southwest Serenity – Grand Bassin and the Wonders of Chamarel

 Attacking this 6th and penultimate day of your vacation!